 The advantageous use of nonlinear functions of a single variable in the form of Eqs.
 (3) and (4) does not represent any loss of generality except for the fact that the different $S_{0}$ points of the array experience identical Hopf bifurcations in the linear regime, and the same happens with the $S_{1}$ points.
 In other words, each fixed point experiences a succession of bifurcations whose frequencies and two-dimensional center eigenspaces are the same for all nodes, on the one side, and for all saddles, on the other side.
 This means, for instance, that in the full instability behavior associated with a saddle-node-saddle trio, the oscillation modes of the two saddles will appear with equal frequencies and a similar look but at different locations on both the attractor and time evolution waveform.
-There is also some restriction in the possible values for the oscillation frequencies, in the sense that the system design works better for clearly different values that, in addition, have been properly ordered in relation to the occurrence of the Hopf bifurcations as a function of the control parameter.
-With this caution in mind, the design procedure has no limit for $N$, in the sense that the $N-1$ oscillation modes appear with full amplitude on the time evolution of the attractor independently of $N$.
-To facilitate the verification of the reported numerical results we give \footnote{Fig. 2: $c_{q}$= 50, 440, 480, 360 and $d_{q}$= -17, 66, -200, 360.
+There is also some restriction in the possible values for the oscillation frequencies, in the sense that the system design works better for clearly different values that, in addition, have been properly ordered in relation to the occurrence of the Hopf bifurcations as a function of the control parameter.\footnote{Under improper choice, one may obtain divergent systems with unstable fixed points before any Hopf bifurcation or find circumstances with no compatible systems in the form of Eqs.
+(2)-(4).} With this caution in mind, the design procedure has no limit for $N$, in the sense that the $N-1$ oscillation modes appear with full amplitude on the time evolution of the attractor independently of $N$.
+To facilitate the verification of the reported numerical results we give in \footnote{Fig. 2: $c_{q}$= 50, 440, 480, 360 and $d_{q}$= -17, 66, -200, 360.
 Fig. 3: $c_{q}$= 250, 11080, 104600, 42300, 5680, 13 and $d_{q}$= -36, 660, -14190, 2910, -940, 13.
 Fig. 7: $c_{q}$= (0.001, 0.38, 39, 550, 4000, 2000, 330, 2)10$^{6}$ and $d_{q}$= (-0.00014, 0.038, -5.9, 68, -570, 303, -55, 2)10$^{6}$.
-Fig. 9: $c_{q}$= 100, 14400, 100000, 526000, 34300, 695 and $d_{q}$= -20, 2060, -19400, 89000, -8540, 695.} slightly rounded values for the $c_{j}$ and $d_{j}$ coefficients derived for the set of frequencies and $p$ values indicated in the caption of the corresponding figure.
+Fig. 9: $c_{q}$= 100, 14400, 100000, 526000, 34300, 695 and $d_{q}$= -20, 2060, -19400, 89000, -8540, 695.} slightly rounded values of the $c_{j}$ and $d_{j}$ coefficients derived for the set of frequencies and $p$ values indicated in the figure captions.
 The oscillatory behavior exhibited by any of these systems changes slightly when the $c_{j}$ and $d_{j}$ coefficients are modified or when different $g(\psi)$ are employed.
-This suggests that this kind of behavior is not critically localized in the space of the dynamical systems.
+This points out the robustness of this kind of behavior and its noncritical localization in the space of the dynamical systems.